Hovestar/AEMQ/CURoboticsSoftwareGuide.md

 - Once these both work, you are ready to start developing code for AEMQ
 - FreeRTOS Tutorial: http://www.freertos.org/tutorial/
 - FreeRTOS Overview: http://aosabook.org/en/freertos.html
-- Setup your GitHub account and install Git
+- Setup your GitHub account and install git
 - Fork the AEMQ repository so you have your own copy to work on
 - Commit changes often
 - Create a pull request when you are ready to have your changes picked up in the main repo.